andreasplesch/x_ite_dom/README.md

 Since X3D uses an XML encoding, xhtml encoded web pages are required.

 - Most attributes of X3D elements should be controllable.
-- ProtoInstances currently cannot be modified, added or removed.
+- ProtoDeclarations cannot be modified, added or removed.
-- Most other X3D nodes can be added or removed.
+- Most other X3D nodes can be modified, added or removed, including ProtoInstances.
 - Routes can be added and removed.
 - Modifying Route attributes does not have the desired or any effect.
 Remove and add Routes instead.
 - Manipulation of USE and DEF attributes do not have the desired or any effect.